devnulled/plantuml/README.md

 # plantuml

-SImple automation around using the PlantUML Docker image
+Simple automation around using the PlantUML Server Docker image